naka-lab/Serket/docs/tutorials/vae-gmm.md

 In this integrated model, VAE sends the latent variables \\( \boldsymbol{z}_1 \\) to GMM.
 GMM classifies the latent variables \\( \boldsymbol{z}_1 \\) received from VAE and compute the means \\( \boldsymbol{\mu} \\) of the distributions of the classes into which each data is classified.
-These means are sent to VAE and VAE update its parameters using these means.
+These means are sent to VAE and VAE updates its parameters using these means.
 The variational lower bound of normal VAE is as follows:

 $$